Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

     - a direct drive Orbiter v1.5 extruder with Moons pancake motor
     - a Dragon HF hotend
     - a 0.9 deg Y axis motor
-    - a PEI flexible magnetic sheet
+    - a PEI flexible magnetic sheet print bed

 ## Prerequisites
 For this DWIN_SET to work with your printer, you must also: